th1460/atom-motion/README.md

     # Install firmware
     esptool.py --chip esp32 --port /dev/ttyUSB0 --baud 750000 write_flash -z 0x1000 esp32-20210902-v1.17.bin

-## Atom Motion controled by Joystick
+## Atom Motion controlled by Joystick

 The communication between the joystick and the Atom Lite is established via I2C, which transmits the orientation data to the Atom Motion through